-All other devices which have any kind of recording capability (e.g. tablets, wearable technology such as smart watches) are not permitted in school.
+All other devices which have any kind of recording capability (e.g. tablets, wearable technology such as smart watches) are not permitted in school, even if they have a 'class mode' or similar which restricts functionality during certain times.

 We would discourage the use of other wearable tech such as Fitbits which can act as a distraction in class to your child and others.
 Should we feel that your child's device is a distraction, we will initially talk to them about this before discussing with you.
 If they persist in using the device, they will not be allowed to wear it whilst in school and/or we will expect them to follow the same rules as for mobile phones and be handed in/collected each day.